-- This feature provides two examples of possible business uses for the HoloLens.
+1. This feature provides two examples of possible business uses for the HoloLens.
 Think about the future impact of this innovation by identifying other industries that may benefit from the development of augmented reality technology.

 Student answers will vary.
 There are many types of situations where the work of someone could be guided by a remote expert who was able to view the field of view at the local site and provide expert direction.
-As an example, insurance companies who are dealing with post-disaster claims could use augmented reality technology to replace the highly-trained on-site insurance adjustment team with local agents who could perform immediate inspections and claims processing with the guidance of experts. - 2.
-What is the difference between the Oculus Rift and the Microsoft HoloLens?
+As an example, insurance companies who are dealing with post-disaster claims could use augmented reality technology to replace the highly-trained on-site insurance adjustment team with local agents who could perform immediate inspections and claims processing with the guidance of experts.
+Pilots or astronauts could receive more detailed instruction from experts when faced with an emergency situation.
+A chef could be assisted by a specialist on how to prepare a new type of dish.
+Law enforcement and military personnel could receive assistance in making decisions on how to proceed in high-risk and/or high-stress situations.

+- 2. What is the difference between the Oculus Rift and the Microsoft HoloLens?
 Oculus Rift is a virtual reality headset geared to 3D gaming and new forms of social media.
-HoloLens is an augmented reality headset, meaning that the real world is visible but a videoconferencing window is superimposed in the field of view of the user.
-The remote expert can "see" the local field of view and also can provide visual feedback displayed in the local headset window. - 3.
+The Microsoft HoloLens is a mixed-reality headset, meaning that the user can see the real world through the device while the interface, videos, and other content created by the device are superimposed on top of the real world. - 3.
 How could this type of technology benefit your collaborations as a student?
 Think about how you interact with tutors and fellow students on group projects and how you seek and receive help from your instructor.

 Students who are working on homework problems could communicate with an instructor or tutor and enable the remote expert to see the student's solution through the HoloLens.
-The remote expert could diagram on the headset interface places
+The remote expert could diagram on the headset interface places where the solution is wrong and make suggestions for corrections.
+When collaborating with fellow students, joint editing of documents might be feasible.

-- where the solution is wrong and make suggestions for corrections.
-When collaborating with fellow students, joint editing of documents might be feasible. - 4.
-Privacy concerns are one of the factors that prompted Google to delay a full release of the Google Glass.
+- 4. Privacy concerns are one of the factors that prompted Google to delay a full release of the Google Glass.
 What are the security and privacy implications of releasing a product like the HoloLens?
-Using the example of the use of HoloLens in the health care industry: health care is a field that has stringent privacy restrictions.
-Use of HoloLens during a medical procedure would have be carefully secured so that no one without authorization has a way to obtain any information about the situation. - 5.
+Any time information is transferred through the Internet it is at risk of being intercepted and/or compromised.
+While industries like health care, higher education, and law enforcement can all benefit from this type of innovation, interactions and data exchanged in these contexts are sensitive and require robust regulations.
+Patient health data, student transcripts, and criminal histories all require security and privacy considerations, and live feeds of interpersonal dialogues occurring in these contexts would require similar if not more robust security and privacy solutions than the protocols that exist today. - 5.
 Virtual reality and augmented reality headsets are currently a novelty, but that will change over the coming years.
 How might these new innovations affect collaboration and business 10 or 20 years from now?

 As with any new technology, over the next decades the technological issues and societal issues will be dealt with and will evolve.
 Use of these augmented reality headsets may become standard practice and widely accepted as a part of our collaborative toolkit.
 Concerns over privacy may be minimized through enhancements to security systems.